 They are two C-shaped pads that is found in the knee.
 In each knee, there is one pad on the inner side (medial meniscus) and another on the outer side (lateral meniscus).
 The meniscus has blood supply supplied from its outer attachment or periphery.
 A significant part of the meniscus (central region) has limited blood supply and this will have an impact on meniscus healing.

-What are functions of meniscus?
+What are the functions of meniscus?

-- Reduce load transmission across the knee - Influence the stability of the knee joint - Role in joint proprioception and cartilage nutrition - Protects ACL graft in ACL reconstructed knee

-It has been shown that loss of the meniscus tissue increases point loading, resulting in premature wear of the knee and progression of radiographic knee osteoarthritis.
+- Reduce load transmission across the knee - Influence the stability of the knee joint - Role in joint proprioception and cartilage nutrition - Protects anterior cruciate ligament (ACL) graft in ACL reconstructed knee It has been shown that loss of the meniscus tissue increases point loading, resulting in premature wear of the knee and progression of radiographic knee osteoarthritis.

-What are injuries of meniscus?
+meniscus tear What are injuries of meniscus?